 Requirements to Bring a Child into Your Family through Foster Care in Florida

 To bring a child into your home through foster care in Florida, you need to meet certain requirements.
 Most importantly, Florida requires a prospective foster parent to be committed to loving and nurturing a child in your home and be willing to openly work with everyone involved in the child’s life to ensure he or she is thriving.
-This includes the biological parents and family members, social worker, teachers, and support people.
+This includes the biological parents and family members, social workers, teachers, and support people.
 Foster parents need to be dedicated and supportive of doing everything they can to help the child be reunited with his biological family members.
 In terms of specific requirements, they are as follows:

 – You must be at least 21 years old